Local connectedness of boundaries for relatively hyperbolic groups: The cut point pretree

-\begin{lemma}[\cite{Swenson00}, Lem.~7] Let $\Gamma$ have a convergence group action on $M$ and let $g\in \Gamma$ be loxodromic with fixed points $a$ and $b$ in $M$.
-Let $K$ be the pretree of $M$ dual to a $\Gamma$--invariant family of cut points $C$. \begin{enumerate} \item If $a$ and $b$ are separated by an element of $C$, then the equivalence classes $[a]$ and $[b]$ in $K$ are terminal, and $[a]$ and $[b]$ are the only fixed points of $g$ in $K$. \item If $a$ and $b$ are not separated by an element of $C$, then the set of fixed points of $g$ in $K$ is equal to the closed interval $\bigl[ [a],[b] \bigr]$.
-This closed interval contains at most one class $[x]$ with $x \notin C$.
+\begin{lemma}[\cite{Swenson00}, Lem.~7] Let $\Gamma$ have a convergence group action on $M$, and let $g\in \Gamma$ be loxodromic with fixed points $a$ and $b$ in $M$.
+Let $K$ be the pretree of $M$ dual to a $\Gamma$--invariant family of cut points $C$. \begin{enumerate} \item If $a$ and $b$ are separated by an element of $C$, then the equivalence classes $[a]$ and $[b]$ in $K$ are terminal, and $[a]$ and $[b]$ are the only fixed points of $g$ in $K$. \item Suppose $a$ and $b$ are not separated by an element of $C$.
 If the open interval $\bigl( [a],[b] \bigr)$ is nonempty, then it contains only one element $[x]$ and we have $a,b\in C$ and $x \notin C$. \end{enumerate} \end{lemma}

+The next lemma gives a stronger conclusion in the second case of the preceding lemma.

+\begin{lemma} Let $\Gamma$ have a convergence group action on $M$, and let $g\in \Gamma$ be loxodromic with fixed points $a$ and $b$ in $M$.
+Let $K$ be the pretree of $M$ dual to a $\Gamma$--invariant family of cut points $C$.
+Suppose $a$ and $b$ are not separated by an element of $C$.
+Then the set of fixed points of $g$ in $K$ is equal to the closed interval $\bigl[ [a],[b] \bigr]$. \end{lemma}

+\begin{proof} Since there is at most one member of $K$ between $[a]$ and $[b]$, such an element must be fixed by $g$.
+Conversely, suppose $Y \not\in \bigl[ [a], [b] \bigr]$ is fixed by $g$.
+The set $Y \subseteq M$ cannot be a single point, since $a$ and $b$ are the only fixed points of $g$ in $M$.
+Therefore, $Y$ must be a nontrivial subset of $M$ stabilized by $g$ and not separated by any member of $C$.
+Let $J$ be any compact subset of $Y$.
+Since $g$ is a loxodromic, the sets $g^n(J)$ and $g^{-n}(J)$ accumulate at the points $a$ and $b$ as $n \to \infty$.
+Thus, $a$ and $b$ each lie in the closure of $Y$.

+We claim that $a$ must be a cut point of $C$.
+If not, then there would be a cut point $c \in C$ that separates the nontrivial classes $[a]$ and $Y$.
+Then $M$ is the union of two subcontinua $A_c$ and $B_c$ with $a\in A_c$ and $Y\subseteq B_c$ and $A_c \cap B_c = \{c\}$.
+The closed set $B_c$ contains $Y$ but does not contain $a$, which is a contradiction.
+Thus, $a$ is a cut point.
+Similarly $b$ is also a cut point.